attack-monkey/flat-code-guide/const, let, Readonly, freeze and deRef-ing.md

 ```

-And while freeze is great at locking things down, it can be overkill - and is by simply following immutable patterns almost all
+And while freeze is great at locking things down, it can be overkill - and by simply following immutable patterns almost all
 issues just go away.

 So `const`, `freeze`, and `deRef` are all extremely important tools in safe fast typescript but there is no substitute for immutable patterns!